USEPA/workshops/rmd_posts/2015-01-15-09-Repeat-Reproduce.md

 ### List

 Lists can be done many ways in markdown.
 An unordered list is simply done with a `-`, `+`, or `*`.
-For example
+For example:

+    * Bulleted list
+    * Item 2
+        * Nested bullets need a 4-space indent.
+        * Item 2b

   - this list
   - is produced with
   - the following
   - markdown.

   - this list